 Keynesian theory argues demand management policies are most effective when the economy is in recession – when output is significantly below full employment.

-Note: Keynesians wouldn’t argue for increase in AD if the economy was near full capacity.
-Nor do Keynesians ignore the role of supply side policies for long term growth.
+Note: Keynesians wouldn’t argue for an increase in AD if the economy was near full capacity.
+Nor do Keynesians ignore the role of supply-side policies for long term growth.

 Keynesians believe that the economy can remain below full capacity and high unemployment for a long time.
 (They believe LRAS is elastic as above.
 They reject the Monetarist view of an inelastic LRAS curve) They state in a recession resources can become idle and therefore it is necessary for the government to inject funds into the economy to boost Aggregate Demand and increase growth.